Build an Exit Intent Lightbox on the Cart Page

 2. Click CREATE EXPERIENCE.

-Callout of the CREATE EXPERIENCE button
+Callout of the CREATE EXPERIENCE button on the Web Experiences list page

 3. Give the experience a descriptive title.
 Click the pencil icon, enter the title, and then click the green checkmark.